Azure/azure-signalr/docs/internal.md

 ## Transport Data between Client and Server

 When a client is connected to SignalR Service, service runtime will find a server connection to serve this client.
-It only happens once and is a one-to-one mapping between client connections and server connections.
+- It only happens once and is a one-to-one mapping between client connections and server connections.
-The mapping is valid in SignalR Service until either the client connection or the server connection disconnects.
+- The mapping is valid in SignalR Service until either the client connection or the server connection disconnects.

-Then application server will receive an event with information of the new client.
+Then the application server will receive an event with information of the new client.
-A logical client connection will be rebuilt in application server to start the processing pipeline of ASP.NET Core SignalR.
+A logical client connection will be created in the application server to start the processing pipeline of ASP.NET Core SignalR.

 Now the data channel between a client and application server has been established.
 SignalR Service will transport data from the client to the pairing application server.